danrusei/danrusei.github.io/content/posts/error_handling.md

 Both `ok_or` and `ok_or_else` transforms the `Option<T>` into a `Result<T, E>`, mapping `Some(v)` to `Ok(v)` and `None` to `Err(err)`.
 However arguments passed to `ok_or` are eagerly evaluated, instead of `ok_or_else` which is lazily evaluated.
 If you are passing the result of a function call, it is recommended to use `ok_or_else`.

-Running the code with the mentioned mistakes, notice the additional context provided by anyhow:
+Running the code without providing the file as argument, and with erroneous user input for quantity.
+Notice the additional context provided by `anyhow`.

 {{< code language="bash" isCollapsed="false" >}}
 $ cargo run --bin order_anyhow